RS offers its' customers peace of mind with an expert calibration service

-“Ultimately, it’s vital that our customers are using calibration to enhance their reputation and reliability, to increase the number of companies they work with and, most importantly, to reduce the risk of their tenders being rejected or contracts terminated because they haven’t been working to set standards,” says Stuart Millar, Director of Technical and Value Added Solutions at RS Components.
+“Ultimately, it’s vital that our customers are using calibration to enhance their reputation and reliability, to increase the number of companies they work with and, most importantly, to reduce the risk of their tenders being rejected or contracts terminated because they haven’t been working to set standards,” says Emma Botfield, Managing Director for the UK & Ireland at RS.

 “And then we have a recalibration service, which is when a customer-owned product needs to have a calibration performed to confirm that it continues to work as expected, which is typically on an annual basis.”

 RS has a team based in Corby, who provide a highly respected, market-leading calibration laboratory service at the UKAS-accredited centre.
-As Millar says: “Not every company can offer this level of accreditation.”
+As Botfield says: “Not every company can offer this level of accreditation.”

 For more information contact us here